Emissions Reduction (Local Authorities in London) Bill [HL]

 Overview

-This Bill aims to improve air quality in London by empowering local authorities to designate areas with high pollution levels as "air quality improvement areas."
-Within these areas, the Bill sets emission limits for various types of plant and machinery, introducing penalties for non-compliance, including fixed penalty notices.
+This Bill aims to improve air quality in London by giving London Borough Councils and the City of London Corporation the power to designate areas with poor air quality as "air quality improvement areas."
+Within these areas, emission limits will be set for various types of plant, and enforcement measures including fixed penalty notices will be introduced.

 Description